2024 Spring Convergence

 1. People Hunger for Authentic Connection

 In a culture of fragmentation, intentional gathering across difference creates something alive.
-The convergence demonstrated that Regenerative Culture isn’t just theory—it’s lived practice.

 2. Intergenerational Exchange Enriches Everyone